 Homomorphism lemma

 We show that the semantics of a P-automaton is a homomorphism from terms to series.
-This does not rely on any assumption on the product rule P.
+This is a fundamental property of P-automata.
+It does not rely on any assumption on the product rule P.

 We write S ⟦X⟧ x to denote the series recognised by automaton S starting from variable x : X.